5 Noisy jobs that can cause hearing loss

-Numerous studies have revealed that bars, nightclubs, dance halls and concert venues can create environments where dangerous noise levels are the norm.
-The music in such establishments often blares around 100 decibels, which can cause permanent hearing damage not only for patrons, but also for bartenders, servers, security guards and other staff members.
-In the Big Apple, The New York Times found that when it measured noise levels in 37 bars, restaurants and other stores across the city, about one-third of them were too noisy to be safe.
+Numerous studies have revealed that bars, nightclubs, dance halls, and concert venues can create environments where dangerous noise levels are the norm.
+The music in such establishments often blares around 100 decibels, which can cause permanent hearing damage not only for patrons but also for bartenders, servers, security guards, and other staff members.
+In the Big Apple, The New York Times found that when it measured noise levels in 37 bars, restaurants, and other stores across the city, about one-third of them were too noisy to be safe.
 Therefore, food service businesses should consider having earplugs available to staff, especially during noisy shifts during and after dinner.

 3. Factory workers

-Manufacturing is an enormous industry in the U.S., but factories, plants and other production facilities are tremendously loud.
+Manufacturing is an enormous industry in the U.S., but factories, plants, and other production facilities are tremendously loud.
 Due to the size of this industry, hazardous hearing environments are common across the U.S. because of loud machinery and lengthy shifts.
 One of the biggest current and future challenges of the manufacturing sector will be to develop quieter machines, thereby mitigating the major cause of occupational hearing loss.
 However, in the meantime, it's of the utmost importance that factory workers wear proper hearing protection and are allowed regular breaks to step away from all the noise.

 4. Airport ground staff

-Those working on runways, such as airplane technicians, ground crews and mechanics, are all exposed to profoundly unsafe noise levels that cause hearing loss.
+Those working on runways, such as airplane technicians, ground crews, and mechanics, are all exposed to profoundly unsafe noise levels that cause hearing loss.
 A jet engine emits around 140 decibels, which is loud enough to cause permanent hearing damage immediately.
 For these workers, well-fitted ear muffs aren't simply a high priority - they're absolutely necessary to hearing health.

 5. Jobs that require sirens

-Police officers, firefighters and EMTs all do an incredible service for their communities; however, noise-induced hearing loss is common among these workers due to noise caused by sirens.
+Police officers, firefighters, and EMTs all do an incredible service for their communities; however, noise-induced hearing loss is common among these workers due to noise caused by sirens.
 Several studies have particularly found that hearing loss affects a significant percentage of the nation's 1.1 million firefighters.
-One of the reasons for this is because firefighters often work 24-hour shifts, meaning that the PEL has to be adjusted compared to 9 to 5 workers.
+One of the reasons for this is that firefighters often work 24-hour shifts, meaning that the PEL has to be adjusted compared to 9 to 5 workers.